 - Log multiple attributions using a single click

 Advanced users: Depending on your Frequency Capping for Events settings for an event, setting up a test profile for your device enables Attribution Analytics to test the logging of additional events without enforcing this setting.
-For information about this setting, please visit Frequency Capping for Events.
+For information about this setting, read our help article on Frequency Capping for Events.

 Adding a Test Profile

-NOTE: We have deprecated support for Windows devices.
-Contact Support with any questions related to this change.
+Note: We have deprecated support for Windows devices.
+Contact our support team with any questions related to this change.

 To set up a test profile:

-- In the navigation (on the left side), under Applications, expand Testing, and then click Test Profiles.
+- In the main navigation, under Applications, expand Testing, and then click Test Profiles.